-Board Meetings - The core activities of the Board are carried out in scheduled meetings of the Board.
-These meetings are timed to link to key events in the Company's corporate calendar and regular reviews of the business are conducted.
-Additional meetings and conference calls are arranged to consider matters which require decisions outside the scheduled meetings.
-During the period, the Board met on 4 occasions.
-Outside the scheduled meetings of the Board, the Directors maintain frequent contact with each other to discuss any issues of concern they may have relating to the Company or their areas of responsibility, and to keep them fully briefed on the Company's operations.
+Board Meetings - The core activities of the Board are carried out in ad-hoc meetings of the Board.
+These meetings are timed to link to key events in the Company's development and regular reviews of the business are conducted.
+During the year, the Board met on three occasions.
+Outside the formal meetings of the Board, the Directors maintain frequent contact with each other to discuss any issues of concern they may have relating to the Company or their areas of responsibility, and to keep them fully briefed on the Company's operations.
 Where Directors have concerns which cannot be resolved about the running of the company, or a proposed action, they will ensure that their concerns are recorded in the Board minutes.